-As of November 30 and May 31, 2018, no final decision has been rendered by the courts in the above-mentioned cases; hence, no provision for contingencies is recognized.
-The University's management and its legal counsel believe that liabilities, if any, which may result from the outcome of these cases, will not materially affect the financial position and results of operations of the University.
+As of May 31, 2018, no final decision has been rendered by the courts in the abovementioned case; hence, no provision for contingencies is recognized.
+The University's management and its legal counsel believe that liabilities, if any, which may result from the outcome of the case, will not materially affect the financial position and results of operations of the University.